GeographicaGS/Docker-PostGIS/README.md

 This repository contains several dockerized version combinations of PostgreSQL, Proj.4, GEOS, PostGIS, and GDAL, most of them compiled from source.

+Branches of version combinations are about to be deprecated.
+No longer are GIT branches to be used to manage different version combinations, from now hereafter a folder will be created to store all information about each combination.

 Why?
 ----
 Because: